namupark/namupark.github.io/_pages/about.md

 I am currently working as a researcher at Asan Medical Center and focusing on solving diverse issues related to the usage of biomedical data.
 I believe that this experience would be a great asset for my future studies in the field of biomedical informatics and biomedical data science.

 My future goal is to contribute to the **efficient use of medical data** which will eventually help not only medical experts but also patients needing accurate diagnoses.
-In short, I would like to become **a data scientist with affluent knowledge in the biomedical domain.**
+In short, I would like to become **a data scientist proficient in analyzing (bio)medical data**